Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 • Questions about Your Quilt

 I am always available for short questions via email.
 You will need to send me a set of photos of the quilt along with your question.
-For a fuller assessment and/or instructions, you can choose either Quilt Triage or Quilt Repair.

-• Quilt Triage
+• Quilt Triage, Virtual

 An assessment of age, condition, repair options, care options, etc. You will need to send me a set of photos of the quilt prior to our session.
-Fee: $75.
-Register at my Square shop.

 (Note: This is not an appraisal and will not include a value estimation.
 For that you need to locate a certified appraiser, and I can give you some leads on that.)